maxencefaldor/dqn/README.md

         ├── network_architectures.py        # A collection of network architectures including standard, dueling, noisy or distributional
         ├── wrappers.py                     # Wrappers and utilities to create Gym environments └── plot.py                         # Plot utilities to display agents' performances

+In `network_architectures.py`, I also provide a clean implementation of a CartPole Swing Up environment.
+The pole starts hanging down and the cart must first swing the pole to an upright position before balancing it as in normal CartPole.

 ## Instructions